 Above it all is the din of vendors, bargaining with the locals and hawking their bags and beads to the tourists like carnival barkers.

-What You Need to Know About Asian Markets
+What You Need to Know When You Visit Asian Markets

 Most Asian markets are loosely divided into sections–fruits and vegetables here, textiles and handicrafts there, and the pleasure of striking a bargain everywhere.

 The five markets below are some of the biggest and most mind-boggling ones in Asia.
 They’ve come a long way from the “dirt markets” of the past where goods were displayed at street level on ground cloths.
 These sprawling city markets are in relatively modern, roof-topped buildings where most of the vendors know enough English to bargain with you, calculators in hand.

 There are just a few things to know before you go:

 - Check that the market is open.
 Hours given below usually apply, but there may be a local holiday or ceremony that changes the schedule.

 - Arrive early in the day before the market becomes too crowded and hot.